17th March 2026

 Governance Calls to Action

-2. Verify Clinical Data Integrity: Conduct an external audit of your clinical reporting systems.
+- Verify Clinical Data Integrity: Arrange a third line external review of your clinical reporting systems.
 Ensure the data reaching the Board accurately reflects the reality at the bedside.

 Your due diligence defence